 Keeping the soil most is important when growing spinach.
 This serves two purposes - it allows the plants to absorb moisture from the soil and it also serves to cool down the soil.
 Spinach plants tend to bolt quickly in hot weather.
 When this happens, the leaves become nearly inedible fairly quickly.
 By keeping the soil moist and cool, you can prolong the harvest season, giving you more spinach leaves to pick.

 Spinach does best with 1-1.5 inches of rain per week.
 If you don't get any rain, you'll need to water the plants yourself.
 They do much better with 3-4 light soakings per week, as opposed to one long deep soak.
-The roots don't run very deep and they aren't very efficient at extracting moisture that isn't close to the surface of the soil.
+This is because the roots don't run very deep and they aren't very efficient at extracting moisture that isn't close to the surface of the soil.
 On the other hand, if the soil stays soggy for extended periods of time, the plants won't do well either.
 The idea here is to keep the surface soil consistently damp.

 A good way to keep the soil moist and cool is to apply mulch.
 Spinach plants don't get very tall, so it can be impractical to mulch right up to the base of the plant.
 However, a layer of mulch applied on each side of the row can do wonders to help the soil retain moisture.
 Grass clippings, straw and chopped up leaves all work well as mulch.